bezicalboy/chronos-seal/README.md

-# Chronos Seal dApp
+# Chronos Seal vApp

-This repository contains a Proof of Concept (PoC) for the Chronos Seal dApp, demonstrating an off-chain SP1 Prover and an on-chain Sui Smart Contract for verifying file hashes.
+This repository contains a Proof of Concept (PoC) for the Chronos Seal vApp, demonstrating an off-chain SP1 Prover and an on-chain Sui Smart Contract for verifying file hashes.
 This PoC is intended for contribution to SoundnessLabs for testnet validation and further development.

 ## Project Overview